Translingualism: Dichotomy between native and non-native speakers

 It is common for translinguals scholars to criticize a monolingual orientation to communication since it assumes that speakers should use a common language with shared norms in order to communicate effectively and successfully.
-These standards originate from the native speaker's utilization of the language.
+Translanguaging and code meshing/switching contradict the discrete way of languages, but it also achieves less difficulties with communication.These standards originate from the native speaker's utilization of the language.
 Proponents of monolingual orientation believe that interlocutors should avoid mixing their own languages with other languages.
 However, Canagarajah states, "talk doesn't have to be in a single language; the interlocutors can use the respective languages they are proficient in."
 As of recently, there has been discussions among researchers of the idea of translingualism as a communicative competence.
 It states that learning the language used in a multilingual situation is not as important as creating clear communication.
 In today's global context, most scenarios involve speakers of various languages communicating primarily in English.
 These speakers will all have different cultural values which will affect their production and interpretation of speech and therefore the speakers will not adjust to any one language or culture but rather to the "common communicative arena".
 Canagarajah (2013), for instance, identifies translinguals as speakers who demonstrate the ability to use their language(s) successfully across diverse norms and codes in response to specific contexts purposes.

 The "translingual fluency" of a writer is determined by their literary works' ability to engage and stimulate a geographically and demographically varied audience.
 Readers, on the other hand, demonstrate their translingual fluency by being attuned and perceptive to a work's linguistic heterogeneity.